gajus/slonik-interceptor-query-cache/README.md

 ## Usage

-Query cache interceptor is initialised using a custom storage service.
+Query cache interceptor is initialized using a custom storage service.
 The [Example Usage](#example-usage) documentation shows how to create a compatible storage service using [`node-cache`](https://www.npmjs.com/package/node-cache).

 Which queries are cached is controlled using cache attributes.
 Cache attributes are comments starting with `-- @cache-` prefix.
 Only queries with cache attributes are cached (see [Cache attributes](#cache-attributes))